basileazh/ezazml/README.md

 make tf-apply
 ```

-**SPN Credentials**
+**Project Application SPN Credentials**
-You can now retrieve the value of the authentication application name and the workspace name from the Terraform output.
+You can now retrieve the value of the Project DevOPS Application SPN name and the workspace name from the Terraform
+output, and the client ID and Secret from the Azure Portal.
 You can use them to authenticate to Azure ML and interact with the workspace using the `ezazml` CLI,
-with a Contributor role by default on the Resource group containing all resources including Azure ML workspace.
+with a `Contributor` role by default on the Resource group containing all resources including Azure ML workspace.
+This is
+a more secure option than keeping using the Super DevOPS SPN having the `Contributor` and `Role Based Access Control Administrator`
+roles on the Subscription.

 ```dotenv
 ARM_CLIENT_ID=<your_azure_client_id>
 ARM_CLIENT_SECRET=<your_azure_client_secret>